dariosalvi78/poe-backend/README.md

 to run backend, `inference/test-flask/req.py` contains some (very messy) code to call the API.

 Specify filepath for mounting in `docker-compose.yml`.
 The endpoint to call to analyse a video is `/analyse_video`, this is a POST request where the filepath (`path`) from the mount point to the video should be specified as well as for which leg (`leg`) the motion is performed (R or L).
+Specify device to run the analysis ('cpu'/'cuda'), will default to 'cpu' if not specified.
 For the example data provided the following data should be passed in the request

 ```
-{'path': 'vid.mp4', 'leg': 'R'}
+{'path': 'vid.mp4', 'leg': 'R', 'device': 'cpu'}
 ```

 Query for ongoing analysis on the /ongoing (GET) endpoint, provide the video you're querying for as follows: